Week 10 NFL picks, score predictions, best bets today from self-learning AI

 SportsLine AI evaluated the Week 10 NFL odds and revealed its NFL predictions, NFL score predictions and NFL betting picks for every game

 Two sets of division leaders clash to headline the NFL Week 10 schedule.
 On Sunday, the AFC East-leading New England Patriots, led by quarterback Drake Maye, battle the NFC South-leading Tampa Bay Buccaneers and quarterback Baker Mayfield.
 On 'Monday Night Football,' Jalen Hurts leads the Philadelphia Eagles into Lambeau Field to face Jordan Love and the Green Bay Packers.
 Both Tampa Bay and Green Bay enter as 1.5-point favorites.
 Another matchup involving contenders sees the Los Angeles Rams (6-2) traveling to San Francisco to face the 49ers (6-3) in a key NFC West matchup.
-Mac Jones will remain the starter for the Niners this week in place of Brock Purdy (toe), who is questionable to be active as the backup.
+Mac Jones will remain the starter for the Niners this week in place of Brock Purdy as San Fran looks to sweep the season series after beating L.A. in Week 5.

 Before making any Week 10 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.